-You want the funded ratio to be at least 1.00 at retirement.
+You would like the funded ratio to be 1.00 or more at retirement.
 Ideally it would be between 1.10 and 1.25.
-Values above that suggest your portfolio should contain few risky assets as you can meet your income goal without taking on much risk.
+Values above 1.10 suggest your portfolio should contain few risky assets as you can meet your income goal without taking on much risk.
+Values above 1.25 suggest there is a mismatch between your assets and your income goal.
 Before retirement you want to track the funded ratio over time and hopefully it is consistently rising towards 1.00.
-If the funded ratio is not approaching 1.00, the investor needs to save more, retire later, or consider income from home equity.
+If the funded ratio is not approaching 1.00, the investor needs to save more, retire later, or consider income from home equity or income in late retirement from a longevity annuity.
 The other alternatives are to lower the income goal, or take more equity risk and live with the consequences of being even worse off if the risk materializes.

 FR = portfolio/PV(liabilities) = portfolio/price of deferred real life annuity

 FR = portfolio/price of immediate real life annuity

 But, as the above quotes suggest, the funded ratio can not only be used to monitor your progress, but also to drive the entire retirement investment process, including amount of future savings for retirement, age of retirement, and the asset allocation of the portfolio.
 As such the funded ratio is a core feature of many liability driven investment (LDI) retirement strategies.
 (LDI strategies are goal based investment strategies that seek to maximize the probability of reaching a financial goal.
 Often an LDI strategy is implemented by focusing on duration matching assets to future liabilities.)

 The following are factors and techniques used in developing an LDI retirement investment strategy.

 - Portion of human capital assigned to retirement income, i.e. future contributions to retirement portfolio